On this page

 The Ministry also announced a measure to stimulate the use of lease bicycles, instead of or combined with a company car.
 From 2020, it will be possible to both drive a company car and a company bicycle.
-The employee will no longer have to keep track of the private kilometres made on the bicycle, but will have to add 7% to their taxable income over a period of several years.
+The employee will no longer have to keep track of the private kilometres made on the bicycle, but will have to add 7% over the price of the (new model) bicycle to their taxable income over a period of several years.

 These measures are expected to come into force from 1 January 2020.
 This is subject to their acceptance by the upper and lower houses of parliament.